canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

 This is [imperative code](https://en.wikipedia.org/wiki/Imperative_programming).
 It uses side-effects to change the value of `place` when `location` is changed.
-The rules for how `place` behaves are not defined in one places.
-This makes the code harder to follow.
+The rules for how `place` behaves are not defined in one place, which makes the code harder to follow.

-Instead, we want to completely define the behavior of `place` within the place definition which looks like
+Instead, we want to completely define the behavior of `place` within the place definition, which looks like
 this:

 ```js